Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 IUI using a partner's sperm

 If a couple decides to have IUI using their own sperm, the man will be asked to provide a sperm sample at the fertility clinic by masturbating into a specimen cup.
-This usually happens on the same day that IUI treatment takes place.
+This usually happens on the same day that IUI takes place.

 The sperm sample will be "washed" and filtered to produce a concentrated sample of healthy sperm.